Johnson & Hunter, Inc.

 For corporate attorneys, Hunter teaches advanced fundamentals of persuasive public speaking.
 With expertise in cognition and communication, Hunter focuses on how people think, speak, feel, and act in dynamic situations.
 Her specialty is human factors—the science of human performance in high-stakes environments.
 Her teaching is both technical and practical.
 She offers techniques that ensure polished, articulate speech, whether presenting to a board of trustees, a community group, or a small office gathering.

 As a principal in Johnson and Hunter, Inc., Hunter has legal clients in the United States, Canada, Australia, and Europe.
-She teaches communication skills for the National Institute for Trial Advocacy, the U.S. Department of Justice, elite law firms, and bar associations and law societies from Belfast to Tasmania.
+She teaches communication skills for the National Institute for Trial Advocacy, the U.S. Department of Justice, and elite law firms.

 Hunter has published articles in numerous legal publications, including the American Bar Association Section of Litigation’s The Woman Advocate, the Texas Bar Journal, PD Quarterly, NALP Bulletin, and others.
 She posts on The Articulate Attorney on topics ranging from how celebrities gesture to the art of speaking within your own natural vocal pitch and inflection.